[CANCELED] Week 1: Panther Women: An Army for the Liberation

 Follows the stories of three prominent women who were members of the Black Panther Party and Black Liberation Movement to explore the lives and unique experiences of Black Women in America.
 Featuring an all-African American female cast.

 Writing Collaborators: John Dayo-Aliya, Samantha V. Richards, Latecia Wilson

 Stage Manager: Jaytionna Wells

 Sound Designer: Andrea Nemeth

-Performers: Chaunice Hendking, Maya Jones, Lexy Lattimore, Zyrece Montgomery, Asia Sharpe-Berry, Calypso Simone
+Performers: Chaunice Hendking, Maya Jones, Lexy Lattimore, Zyrece Montgomery, Asia Sharp-Berry, Calypso Simone

 Image Design: Briana Finegan